Beer: Early civilisations

 Beer is recorded in the written history of ancient Egypt, and archaeologists speculate that beer was instrumental in the formation of civilisations.
 The Sumerians drank a variety of beers, eight types from barley, 12 types from wheat and 3 from a mixture of grains.
 The Sumerian goddess Ninkasi was believed to oversee the brewing process, and the production and distribution of beer was attributed there to women.
 Approximately 5000 years ago, workers in the city of Uruk (modern day Iraq) were paid by their employers with volumes of beer.
 During the building of the Egyptian pyramids, each worker got a daily ration of four to five litres of beer, which served as both nutrition and refreshment and was crucial to the pyramids' construction.

 Some of the earliest Sumerian writings contain references to beer; examples include a prayer to the goddess Ninkasi, known as "The Hymn to Ninkasi", which served as both a prayer and a method of remembering the recipe for beer in a culture with few literate people, and the ancient advice ("Fill your belly.
 Day and night make merry") to Gilgamesh, recorded in the Epic of Gilgamesh by the alewife Siduri, may, at least in part, have referred to the consumption of beer.
 The Ebla tablets, discovered in 1974 in Ebla, Syria, show that beer was produced in the city in 2500 BC.
 A fermented drink using rice and fruit was made in China around 7000 BC.
 Unlike sake, mould was not used to saccharify the rice (amylolytic fermentation); the rice was probably prepared for fermentation by chewing or malting.
 During the Vedic period in Ancient India, there are records of the consumption of the beer-like sura.
-Xenophon noted that during his travels, beer was being produced in Armenia.
+4th century BCE Greek philosopher Xenophon noted that during his travels, "barley wine" was being produced in Armenia and drunk through straws.